Disa-im/DisaOpenSource/README.md

 Thus, if done correctly, your plugin will run on any platform that Disa.Framework runs on - "write once, run anywhere".

-## Getting Started
+## Getting Started & Contributing

-Head over to the Wiki to get started!

-## Contributing

-Head over to the Wiki's TODO to find out what you can contribute to.
+Head over to the Wiki where you'll find this information.

 ## License